 Many women are born with high hairlines or develop temple recessions.
 These women are excellent candidates for transplantation.
-Schedule a free consultation with Dr. Harris to discuss your unique circumstances.
+Schedule a consultation with Dr. Harris to discuss your unique circumstances.

 Because some hair loss in women can be caused by underlying medical conditions, it is important that women be evaluated by a physician.
 If clinically appropriate, the following processes should be considered: